-The Victorian at 132 Central Avenue in Salinas is more than just an old house.
+The 1898 Queen Anne home at 132 Central Avenue isn’t just a historic landmark; it’s where John Steinbeck first learned to observe the world.
 This Queen Anne birthplace of Nobel Prize-winner John Steinbeck witnessed the early life of the mind behind “The Grapes of Wrath” and “Of Mice and Men.”
 Today, you can eat lunch in the same rooms where young Steinbeck once played and dreamed.

 Built in 1897-98 and purchased by the Steinbecks in 1900 when John was barely two, these walls shaped one of America’s literary giants.
 The National Register of Historic Places recognized this significance in 2000, listing the house for both its Queen Anne architecture and Steinbeck connection.

 Love literature, history, or Victorian design?
-The Steinbeck House takes you back in time.
+Anchored within the Salinas Heritage District, the Steinbeck House takes you back in time.

 Origins & Early Years